zio/zio-process/docs/overview/basics.md

 ### Stream of lines

-To obtain the output as a stream of lines with the type `ZStream[Blocking, Throwable, String]`
+To obtain the output as a stream of lines with the type `ZStream[Blocking, CommandError, String]`

 ```scala mdoc:silent
 command.linesStream